Page, Arizona

 Page is a city in Coconino County, Arizona, United States, near the Glen Canyon Dam and Lake Powell.
-As of the 2010 census, the population of the city was 7,247.
+As of the 2020 census, Page had a population of 7,440.

 History

 Page was founded in 1957 as a housing community for workers and their families during the construction of nearby Glen Canyon Dam on the Colorado River.
 Its 17 sqmi site was obtained in a land exchange with the Navajo Nation.
 The city is perched atop Manson Mesa at an elevation of 4300 ft above sea level and 600 ft above Lake Powell.

 The city was originally called Government Camp, but was later named for John C. Page, commissioner of the Bureau of Reclamation, 1936–1943.

 After the dam was completed in 1966, Page officially incorporated as a town on March 1, 1975.
 The city grew steadily to today's population over 7,000.
 Because of the new roads and bridge built for use during construction, it has become the gateway to the Glen Canyon National Recreation Area and Lake Powell, attracting more than 3 million visitors per year.
 Page is also the home of two of the largest electrical generation units in the western United States.
 Glen Canyon Dam has a 1,288,000-kilowatt capacity when fully online.
 The other power plant to the southeast is the Navajo Generating Station, which ceased operations in 2019.
 It was a coal-fired steam plant with an output capability of 2,250,000 kilowatts.
 On December 18, 2020, the three smokestacks of the Navajo Generating Station were demolished.

 In 1997, Antelope Canyon was opened to tourism on Navajo land adjacent to Page.
 This natural slot canyon, formed by erosion, created an increased tourism for Page.